ptrcarta/arbitrum-docs/arbitrum-docs/launch-orbit-chain/orbit-sdk/introduction.md

 ### 3. Token Bridge Deployment

-In order to enable`ERC-20` tokens in and out of your orbit chain, you will need to deploy a bridge instance, which consists of a set of contracts.
+To enable `ERC-20` tokens in and out of your orbit chain, you will need to deploy a bridge instance, which consists of a set of contracts.
-To do this, you can follow the steps outlined in the [token bridge contract deployment guide](token-bridge-deployment.md).
+To do this, follow the steps outlined in the [token bridge contract deployment guide](token-bridge-deployment.md).

 You can also learn more about our bridge design in the [`ERC-20` token bridge orverview](../../for-devs/concepts/token-bridge/token-bridge-erc20.mdx)